2026 Pillar Guide

 Frequently Asked Questions

-Casino floor strategy is the systematic process of scouting a casino floor to identify slot machines that are currently in positive expected value (+EV) territory.
-It includes pre-walk preparation, route planning, meter reading, EV calculation, and bankroll allocation.
-Without floor strategy, an advantage player will miss most of the +EV opportunities that exist at any given moment, regardless of how strong their math or bankroll is.
+Casino floor strategy is the systematic process of scouting a casino floor to identify slot machines that are currently in positive expected value territory.
+It includes pre-walk preparation, route planning, counter reading, EV calculation, and bankroll allocation.
+Without floor strategy, an advantage player will miss most of the player-favorable opportunities that exist at any given moment, regardless of how strong their math or bankroll is.

 A thorough scouting walk of a mid-sized property (1,500 to 2,500 machines) takes 15 to 25 minutes once you know the layout.
 Larger Vegas Strip properties can take 30 to 40 minutes.
 Your first 2 to 3 visits to any new casino will take longer because you are mapping.
 After roughly five visits you should have an efficient route memorized that hits every AP-eligible bank without backtracking.

-Watch for elevated must-hit-by meters above 80% of their range, accumulator counters near their trigger thresholds, persistent-state symbols (like piggy banks or coin counts) that previous players left near full, and free-games meters that are near their bonus award point.
-The Run the Slots reading meters guide covers visual identification for every major mechanic in detail.
+Watch for elevated must-hit-by counters above 80% of their range, accumulator counters near their trigger thresholds, persistent-state symbols (like piggy banks or coin counts) that previous players left near full, and free-games counters that are near their bonus award point.
+The Run the Slots reading counters guide covers visual identification for every major mechanic in detail.

 Slot advantage play is legal and casinos generally tolerate it, but a few properties will trespass players who are perceived as costing them money.
 The most common eviction triggers are camping multiple machines simultaneously, hovering in machine banks without playing, and arguments with floor staff.
 Be respectful, play normally when seated, and never block other players from access.
 Most APs play for years across hundreds of properties without incident.

 Early morning (6 AM to 10 AM) is consistently the most productive window.
-Overnight players push meters up while the AP competitors are mostly asleep.
-Monday mornings are exceptionally good because the entire weekend pushed meters up.
+Overnight players push counters up while the AP competitors are mostly asleep.
+Monday mornings are exceptionally good because the entire weekend pushed counters up.
 Late evening after 10 PM is also productive when casual players walk away mid-state.
 Weekend evenings are the worst — heavy crowds and heavy AP competition.

 Related Pillars